Draciel/j2csharp/README.md

-1. Download latest ANTLR version from
+1. Download latest ANTLR version from (in this quickstart guide I will use 4.7.2)

         http://www.antlr.org/download/